animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-So, to help manage memory and keep the most important data around, {data-store-name} supports Least Recently Used (LRU) eviction.
-That is, {data-store-name} evicts Region entries based on when those entries were last accessed by using the Least Recently Used algorithm.
+So, to help manage memory and keep the most important data around, GemFire supports Least Recently Used (LRU) eviction.
+That is, GemFire evicts Region entries based on when those entries were last accessed by using the Least Recently Used algorithm.

 </div>